 Once logged in, make sure you change your password again.

-For Drupal 6, there's a couple alternative methods to resetting your password.
+For Drupal 6, there’s a couple of alternative methods to resetting your password.
 The first resets your Drupal admin password (the password used by user 1), the second retrieves it.
-You'll need access to your mysql database (via phpMyAdmin, for example) for both methods, but only the first one involves executing a mySQL function.
+You’ll need access to your mysql database (via phpMyAdmin, for example) for both methods, but only the first one involves executing a mySQL function.

 Resetting your Drupal admin password